odinuv/web/en/apv/slides/sql-aggregation/slides.md

 <section markdown='1'>
 ## Aggregation of Groups
-- Aggregating entire table is not that useful -- too big loss of information.
+- Aggregating the entire table is not that useful -- too big loss of information.
-- Use `GROUP BY` statement to divide table in groups.
+- Use the `GROUP BY` statement to divide table in groups.
-    - Aggregation function is applied to each group.
+    - An aggregation function is applied to each group.
-    - Result of aggregation contains one row per group.
+    - The result of aggregation contains one row per group.
-    - Group is defined by a column (or columns).
+    - A group is defined by a column (or columns).
     - Each distinct value (or combination of values) identifies one group.
 </section>

 <section markdown='1'>
 ## Example
 - Number of emails for each person having a contact.
 - Source table is `contact`: